 I use OneNote through Microsoft Office to keep myself organized with all the details.
-This helps especially to keep track of the 5X Chase Ultimate Rewards points bonus categories each quarter with Chase Freedom and to know when I applied for cards and when I need to cancel, etc.
+This helps especially to keep track of the 5X Chase Ultimate Rewards points bonus categories each quarter upon activation, up to $1,500 with the Chase Freedom and to know when I applied for cards and when I need to cancel, etc.

 I also have a bucket list of all the destinations I want to hit and some tentative ideas of when we’ll go there over the next few years.